Managing Investment Property In New York

 – coordinate tenant move-in

 Deal example: Investor client’s condo in Midtown East.
 Close to United Nations, Citigroup Center, Blackstone, Blackrock.
-Rented to highly qualified tenant almost immediately.
+Rented at premium rents from the beginning.

 Weimin’s article, How to Invest in Manhattan property